Energy concept of the main buildingCopyright: © E.ON ERC EBC

-As heat pump the Quantum by Cofely with its new radial turbo compressor technology is used.
-This heat pump is equipped with drive shaft bearings, which work by way of magnetic technology.
+The heat pump used is the Quantum by Cofely with its new radial turbo compressor technology.
+This heat pump is equipped with drive shaft bearings, that use state-of-the-art magnetic technology.
 Hence, there is no mechanical wear on the turning parts and minimal risk of failure.
-The heat pump is used in a bivalent mode and provides heating and cooling energy.
+The heat pump can operate in both heating and cooling modes.